documentcloud/documentcloud/app/views/help/help_center_drafts/files/document_modification.md

     ![alt text](../images/document_modification/reprocess.png)
 2. Click **“Reprocess”**.

-[NOTE]By default, DocumentCloud tries to use the text content embedded in the PDF file, if available.
-If you know that this text is incorrect, and you would prefer to have DocumentCloud use Tesseract to extract the text via optical character recognition, choose the **"Force OCR"** option.[/NOTE]
+NOTE: By default, DocumentCloud tries to use the text content embedded in the PDF file, if available.
+If you know that this text is incorrect, and you would prefer to have DocumentCloud use Tesseract to extract the text via optical character recognition, choose the **"Force OCR"** option.